-Access to the catchment is limited to monthly guided walking tours running from October 2012 until June 2013 (there are no tours in April during the deer "roar").
-All groups are guided by Greater Wellington park rangers and approved Interpreters, and must adhere to a number of special conditions as stated by the Council approved Access Plan 2000.
-Walking tours are limited to 50 people per tour.
+All groups are guided by Greater Wellington Regional Council Park Rangers and approved Interpreters, and must adhere to a number of special conditions as stated by the Council approved Access Plan 2000.
+Walking tours are limited to 30 people per tour.